renarsvilnis/mongodb-university-m101js/week-6 - application-engineering.md

 > The replication availability gets parsed through shards `w` and `j`.

 ### Choosing a Shard Key
-- Make sure there is sufficient cardinality, choosing maybe a key doesn't have a big cardinality, so that wohuldnt not be the primary for the `sharing key`
+- Make sure there is sufficient cardinality, choosing maybe a key doesn't have a big cardinality, so that wouldn't not be the primary for the `sharing key`
 - avoids hotspoting in writes on anything that monotonically increasing.
 That is for the chard key avoid choosing a document key that would increase monotonically, example a timestamp as the new documents woudl get written on a single node till the enxt shard and so on.

 > Keep in mind the data access pattern when choosing shard keys and indexes.
 It's sometimes usefull to create tests on a machine.